Update-Efficient Error-Correcting Product-Matrix Codes: Introduction

 Any storage node can fail due to hardware or software damage.
 Data stored at the failed nodes need to be recovered (regenerated) to remain functional to perform data reconstruction.
 The process to recover the stored (encoded) data at a storage node is called {\it data regeneration}.
 A simple way for data regeneration is to first reconstruct the original data and then recover the data stored at the failed node.
 However, it is not efficient to retrieve the entire $B$ symbols of the original file to recover a much smaller fraction of data stored at the failed node. {\it Regenerating codes}, first introduced in the pioneer works by Dimakis {\it et al.} in ~\cite{DIM07,DIM10}, allow efficient data regeneration.
 To facilitate data regeneration, each storage node stores $\alpha$ symbols and a total of $d$ surviving nodes are accessed to retrieve $\beta \le \alpha$ symbols from each node.
 A trade-off exists between the storage overhead and the regeneration (repair) bandwidth needed for data regeneration.
 Minimum Storage Regenerating (MSR) codes first minimize the amount of data stored per node, and then the repair bandwidth, while Minimum Bandwidth Regenerating (MBR) codes carry out the minimization in the reverse order.
 There have been many works that focus on the design of regenerating codes~\cite{WU07,WU10,CUL09,WU09,RAS09,PAW11,OGG11,RAS11}.
-Recently, Rashmi {\it et al.} proposed optimal exact-regenerating codes that recover the stored data at the failed node exactly (and thus the name exact-regenerating)~\cite{RAS11}; however, the authors only consider crash-stop failures of storage nodes.
-Han {\it et al.} extended Rashmi's work to construct error-correcting regenerating codes for exact regeneration that can handle Byzantine failures~\cite{HAN12-INFOCOM}.
-In~\cite{HAN12-INFOCOM}, the encoding and decoding algorithms for both MSR and MBR error-correcting codes were also provided.
-In~\cite{RAS12}, the code capability and resilience were discussed for error-correcting regenerating codes.
+There are two categories of approaches to regenerate data at a failed node.
+If the replacement data is exactly the same as that previously stored at the failed node, we call it {\it exact regeneration}.
+Otherwise, if the replacement data only guarantees the correctness of data reconstruction and regeneration properties, it is called {\it functional regeneration}.
+In practice, exact regeneration is more desirable since there is no need to inform each node in the network regarding the replacement.
+Furthermore, it is easy to keep the codes systematic via exact regeneration, where partial data can be retrieved without accessing all $k$ nodes.
+It has been proved that no linear code performing exact regeneration can achieve the MSR point for any ￼$[n,k,d<2k-3]$ ￼ ￼when $\beta$ is normalized to 1~\cite{SHA12}. ￼However, when $B$ approaches infinity, this is achievable for any $k\le d\le n-1$ ~\cite{CAD10}.
+In this work, we only consider exact regeneration.